Presentation and Status in Health Basket

 Granulomatosis with polyangiitis and microscopic polyangiitis: In combination with glucocorticoids, is indicated for the treatment of adult patients with granulomatosis with polyangiitis (GPA) (Wegener’s Granulomatosis (WG)) and microscopic polyangiitis (MPA).

-For use in chronic lymphocytic leukaemia: Hypersensitivity to the active substance or to murine proteins, or to any of the other excipients.
+For use in non-Hodgkin’s lymphoma and chronic lymphocytic leukaemia: Hypersensitivity to the active substance or to murine proteins, or to any of the other excipients.

 Active, severe infections.